 The phrase civil service reform is used in two quite distinct ways.
-It is often used by politicians and senior officials as short-hand for efforts to improve the management, efficiency and effectiveness of the c.400,000 civil servants who work around the UK – paying benefits, protecting our borders, collecting taxes and so on.
-But this is a misuse of the word ‘reform’, which surely suggests more fundamental change in the way in which the civil service behaves and operates, which is in turn deeply bound up in its structure, its culture and the incentives of its leaders in ‘Whitehall’.
+It is often used by politicians and senior officials as short-hand for efforts to improve the efficiency and effectiveness of the c.400,000 civil servants who work around the UK – paying benefits, protecting our borders, collecting taxes and so on.
+But this is a misuse of the word ‘reform’, which should surely suggest more fundamental change in the way in which the civil service behaves and operates.
+And the behaviour of the UK civil service is in turn deeply bound up in its structure, its culture, and the incentives of its leaders in ‘Whitehall’.

 The most recent report that dealt with fundamental civil service reform was published as long ago as 1918.
 The Haldane Report was unambiguously aimed at improving the effectiveness of government policy-making, and led to fundamental changes affecting policy makers and other senior officials.
 Now, nearly 100 years on, the quality of policy making, and support for Ministers more generally, is generally reckoned to be patchy.
 Too much of the best civil service policy-making talent is nowadays devoted to maintaining the governing party in power rather than in formulating and delivering policy.
 Ministers have responded in piecemeal fashion (by strengthening the centre of government, by introducing and then strengthening departmental boards, etc.) but there has been no serious review of the fundamental relationship between Parliament, Ministers and civil servants.
 This part of this website discusses these question, and has three levels, so you can dig as deep – or not – as you wish.

 - This introduction summarises the key issues and arguments.